imnanxu/fMRI_rodent-whole-brain-preprocessing-recipe/README.md

 	2. Reorient & rescale voxel size of the template: SPM does a good job!
 	3. Re-assign the labels: fslorient -setsformcode 1 T2tmp.nii
 Do the same for all files in your template folder (Ref: [SPM reorientation, see the 1st 2 mins](https://www.youtube.com/watch?v=J_aXCBKRc1k&t=371s)).
 You might also need to crop the template files to better fit the field of view (FOV) of your EPI scans.
 The matlab function nii_clip.m in the NIfTI toolbox does a good job on this.
 Two templates are included, a modified SIGMA_Wistar rat brain template, and a modified Allen Brain Institute Mouse template.
-The two templates were modified to better fit mouse datasample provided.
+The two templates were modified to better fit the two datasamples provided.
 If you have a different FOV in your scan, please create your own study-specifc template.

 ### Topup parameter files (./lib/topup/)
 #### 1. Imaging acquisition parameter file, "datain_topup_\*.txt"